lostatc/acid-store/README.md

 The following results show read and write speeds for an in-memory repository with various configurations.
 An in-memory repository is used to make benchmark results more consistent between runs and between machines.
-You can run the benchmarks yourself by running `cargo bench --all-features`.
+You can run the benchmarks yourself by running `cargo bench --features 'encryption'`.

 ### Specs